 Common GLP-1 Marketing Site Mistakes

-This is one layer where custom work pays for itself.
-A conversion-focused site built for performance (90+ Lighthouse scores, fast LCP, clean markup) will outperform a template every time.
-That's exactly what Thimble Sites is built to deliver.
+This is one layer where custom work pays for itself quickly.
+A conversion-focused site built for performance (90+ Lighthouse scores, fast LCP, clean markup for structured data) will outperform a template every time, not in theory but in tracked checkout conversion.
+Thimble Sites is built specifically for this: healthcare operators who need performance, LegitScript compatibility, and conversion architecture, not a generic template with a custom header.

 2. Checkout and Intake